Spotlight inversion by orthogonal projections: Spotlight projections for inverse problems

+In this section, we consider the case in which the vector $b$ represents a noisy observation, and the matrix $\mA$ is ill-conditioned.
+Consequently, the inverse problem is ill-posed and therefore it requires regularization, or alternatively, its stochastic extension can be considered in the Bayesian framework.
+The proposed approach is to consider the projected linear inverse problem

-In this section, we provide a Bayesian interpretation of spotlight projection method, under the assumption of Gaussian prior and Gaussian likelihood.
-We begin by outlining standard techniques to deal with nuisance parameters on marginalization and modeling the clutter as part of the noise.
+as an ill-posed problem independent of the original one, introducing any standard regularization scheme, or, alternatively, a prior for the unknown $x_1$.
+While the spotlight projection does not assume or require a Bayesian interpretation of the problem, it is natural to ask whether the methodology lends itself to a statistical interpretation.
+In the following subsection, we provide a Bayesian interpretation of spotlight projection method, under the assumption of Gaussian prior and Gaussian likelihood.
+We begin by outlining standard techniques to deal with nuisance parameters based on marginalization and modeling the clutter as part of the noise.
 For a general reference on the Bayesian solution of linear inverse problems, see, e.g., \cite{calvetti2023bayesian}.